Q: What are the system requirements for running PIPseeker?

 Q: How do I use PIPseeker on Windows?

-A: The Windows PIPseeker executable runs via the Windows Command Prompt or PowerShell, but in fact runs PIPseeker from a Linux Docker container.
+A: The Windows PIPseeker executable runs using a Linux Docker container.
 Therefore, it is required that Docker is installed and running on the same machine.
 Prior to running PIPseeker, please download and install Docker Desktop, then make sure it is running before you launch the PIPseeker executable.

+To run PIPseeker on Windows you will need to use the Windows Command Prompt or PowerShell.
 In the Start Menu, type “Command Prompt” or “PowerShell” to launch either one of those applications.
-In the command line, navigate to the folder where you stored the downloaded executable (using the cd command),, then type your PIPseeker command.
+In the command line, navigate to the folder where you stored the downloaded executable (using the cd command), then type your PIPseeker command.
 For example:

 Note that the paths inside angled brackets are placeholders and should be replaced by specific paths on your system.
 Also, paths that include spaces should be enclosed by double quotes.